Understand Bunk Bed Safety Standards

 • Check the screws every few months to see if they are loose to prevent the bed from shaking and affecting safety.

 According to recent data, structural hazards account for as high as 43%, mainly manifested as the risk of falling due to insufficient guardrail height.
-Experimental data show that when the height of the guardrail is less than 14cm, the probability of falling during sleep for children aged 6-8 increases to 17%.
+Experimental data show that when the height of the guardrail is less than 5 inches, the probability of falling during sleep for children aged 6-8 increases to 17%.

 The second is the design defects of the ladder steps.
 The large spacing between the ladder steps or the lack of anti-slip measures can easily lead to falls.